-In contrast to the curves, points, and shapes that make up vector images, raster graphics are composed of a rectangular grid of pixels.
+Is vector art the same as raster art?
+Not necessarily.
+In contrast to the curves, points, and shapes that make up vector images, raster graphics are composed of pixels.

-The main difference between vector graphics and raster graphics is that raster images are resolution-dependent, meaning that their resolution can only be as clear as the number of pixels in the image, whereas vector images can be scaled infinitely without loss of quality.
+The main difference between vector graphics and raster graphics is that raster is resolution-dependent, meaning the resolution can only be as clear as the number of pixels in the image, whereas vector images can be scaled infinitely without loss of quality.

 Vector shapes make retaining quality possible because they do not pixelate.
 The shape can be stretched and stretched without being compromised at all.

 What is a Vector File?